Ensemble Learning Based Classification Algorithm Recommendation: Experimental Study

 \quad These algorithms include i) the probability based algorithm Bayes Network; ii) tree based algorithms C4.5, RandomTree and RandomForest; iii) rule-based algorithms PART, Ripper and NNge; iv) Gaussian function based algorithm RBFNetwork, and v) support vector machine based algorithm SMO.

-\quad Besides the above nine single classification algorithms, we also pick up two kinds of well-known ensemble classification algorithms: Boosting and Bagging.
+\quad Besides the above nine single classification algorithms, we also include two types of well-known ensemble classification algorithms: Boosting and Bagging.
 They are applied with the base classifiers Naive Bayes (NB) and C4.5, respectively.

 \item \emph{Appropriate algorithm identification}